easolhq/easolhq.github.io/docs/developer_tools/canvas_lint.md

 6. ValidBlockSchemasCheck
     1. Validates the schema defined in the front matter within each block template
         1. Correctly formatted
-        2. For each attribute, required key (type) is present
+        2. For each attribute, the required key (type) is present
         3. All keys are valid, and types exist
 7. ValidMenuSchemaCheck
     1. Validates the schema in partials/menu/index.html
 8. ValidFooterSchemaCheck
     1. Validates the schema in partials/footer/index.html
 9. ValidCustomTypesCheck
-    1. Validates all custom types is valid with valid attribute definitions
+    1. Validates all custom types are valid with valid attribute definitions

 ## Usage